scottstamp/habbo-camera-server/README.md

 [Read More Here](http://www.adobe.com/devnet/articles/crossdomain_policy_file_spec.html)

 #### Warning
-> the Installation Procedure and Test Procedure only will work in localhost, or in a ip from the white-list Array.
+> The installation function and test function only will work in localhost, or in a IP address specified in the white-list array.

 #### Dudes?
 Issues?
 **Post [Here](https://github.com/sant0ro/habbo-camera-server/issues)**